 Maintaining the recreation room costs about 15 thousand zlotys a month.
 We buy books, board games, educational materials, tickets (trips + transport),specialized workshops, professional trainings, and various integrative activities.
 We also need to pay the salary for our team which works with children several dozen hours a week.
 We get the support from public grants but we still need to cover nearly half the amount by ourselves.
 Therefore, we need the support from private persons and companies who believe in our mission helping the refugees.
 We can’t leave children by their own so we will thrive no matter the circumstances but we will most certainly appreciate your help.

 Every person can deduct donation from the income and pay lower tax (a private person can deduct the amount up to 6% from the yearly income, a legal person – up to 10%.)

 Organize activities for children with us!
 We’re looking for people with certain abilities and who want to share them.
 It can be dance, martial art, origami, drama, and playing bard games.
 If you want to help with doing homework, come on Monday, Wednesday, and Friday between 4 and 6 PM.
 We will help you with substantive preparation and all needed support but you need to be an independent person who likes children.
 Preferably, it’s ideal if you already have experience of working with children.
 You can come to us by yourself or invite your friends.
 You can work at Recreation Room or invite us to a different place of your choosing.
 For the psychological, formal, and organizational reasons, we invite only people who are ready for a long-term, steady commitment: at least once a week for at least three months.

-In 2020-21 Recreation Room is co-financed by the Asylum, Migration and Integration Fund and the state budget – Bezpieczna Przystań.
-The project “First steps in Poland.
-Legal, psychological and integration support for children and adults seeking protection in Poland ”is provided in cooperation with the Polish Migration Forum Foundation.
+In 2020-22 the Project was co-financed by the Asylum, Migration and Integration Fund and the state budget – Bezpieczna Przystań.
+The project ‘First steps in Poland.
+Legal, psychological and integration support for children and adults seeking protection in Poland’ was provided in cooperation with the Polish Migration Forum Foundation.